AntoineHX/orocoros2/README.md

 When asked for the Preemption Model, choose the Fully Preemptible Kernel.
 You can pick the other options at their default values (Just press enter).

 ##### Compile kernel
+Replace `<parallel-workers>` by the number of threads available on your computer.
 ```
 fakeroot sudo make -j<parallel-workers> deb-pkg
 ```